Clemapfel/mousetrap/docs/04_widgets.md

 + a `Separator` as the background
 + a `Frame` for the rounded outline

-On top of these, we have an `Overlay` in order to layer all three graphical elements on top of each other, and we also have an `AspectFrame` that keeps the element square.
+On top of these, we have an `Overlay` in order to layer all three graphical elements on top of each other.
+Lastly, an `AspectFrame` keeps the element square.

 While we could create 5 individual widgets for every element of `GridView`, this would be highly tedious and not very idiomatic, as C++ is an object-oriented language.
 Instead, we should create a new, **compound widget**, a widget that is made up of multiple other widgets, but acts as one.

 We first create a class like so: